Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_2_Differential-Gene-Expression-in-Precision-Medicine/Group_2_FinalPaper.md

 One way to characterize cells beyond their cancer type is through their genetic signatures.
 The central dogma principle details how DNA transcribed into mRNA leads to the production of proteins, which ultimately affect the phenotype of the cell.
 Then, part of the heterogeneity of tumor cells can be accounted for by differences in the genes expressed in the cells.
 Thus, a precision medicine that utilizes genomic data is a valuable approach to cancer treatment.

----

-## 3.Gene Expression Data in Precision Medicine
+## 3. Gene Expression Data in Precision Medicine

 Identifying which genes are expressed in a cell provide a lot of data for analysis, including to understand the genes expressed in a healthy versus diseased state.
 The RNA-seq pipeline provides the framework to access this data and set it up for precision medicine analysis.